JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 The kingdom of God in this world—consists in the supreme desire to do the will of God and the unselfish love of mankind which yields the good fruits of improved ethical and moral conduct.

-"When God's will is your law, you are noble slave subjects; but when you believe in this new gospel of divine sonship, my Father's will becomes your will, and you are elevated to the high position of the free children of God, liberated sons of the kingdom."
+“When God's will is your law, you are noble slave subjects; but when you believe in this new gospel of divine sonship, my Father's will becomes your will, and you are elevated to the high position of the free children of God, liberated sons of the kingdom.”
 (Jesus)

 Though we cannot see God, we can know him.
 And by daily living the will of the Father in heaven, we can reveal him to our fellow men.

 In the coming kingdom, be not mindful of those things which foster your anxiety but rather at all times concern yourselves ONLY with doing the will of the Father who is in heaven.

 The human Jesus saw God as being holy, just, and great, as well as being true, beautiful, and good.
-All these attributes of divinity he focused in his mind as the "will of the Father in heaven."
+All these attributes of divinity he focused in his mind as the “will of the Father in heaven.”

 The will of God does not uniformly prevail in the heart of the God-seeking material mortal, but if the time frame is enlarged beyond the moment to embrace the whole of the first life, then does God's will become increasingly discernible in the spirit fruits which are borne in the lives of the spirit-led children of God.